 Spring Lake Park Schools Preschool will not exclude any child based on race, religion, or disability.
 The Spring Lake Park Schools Early Childhood Special Education department integrates children into the preschool classrooms.
 Staff for both programs has made this cooperative effort a positive learning experience for everyone involved.

-- An easy-to-find Alert Message will be posted on the top of each page on district and school websites
+• An easy-to-find Alert Message will be posted on the top of each page on district and school websites: SpringLakeParkSchools.org

 Each child enrolled in preschool must have on file a documented record of current immunizations, a medical exemption, or a notarized statement of parental objection to immunization.
-This record is due on the first day the child attends preschool.
+This record is due when you register your child for class.
 Immunization information must be updated annually.
 You can turn them in: